AnithaAnnem/Snaatak-/README.md

 ### Benefits of the Virtual DOM:
 -  **Faster Updates**: Only the changed parts of the UI are updated, making React applications more responsive.
 -  **Efficient Rendering**: React calculates the minimal set of changes required to update the DOM, improving performance.
--  **Reduced Browser Reflow/Repaint**: Reduces costly reflow and repaint operations in the browser.

 ### 5.4 One-Way Data Binding